-A goal of the RAPIDD Study is to establish a well-characterized disaster response worker cohort that will allow for future analyses of associations between disaster exposures and health outcomes.
-While certain health outcomes in the disaster response worker cohort may be anticipated based on past disaster experience, the study is designed to allow for the investigation of a wide range of outcomes of interest for a given disaster scenario.
+This protocol is designed to allow for future investigation of a wide range of outcomes of interest for a given disaster scenario.
+A goal of the UT-RAPIDD Study is to establish a well-characterized cohort that will allow for future analyses of associations between disaster exposures and health outcomes.
+While certain health outcomes in the cohort may be anticipated based on past disaster experience, the study is designed to allow for the investigation of a wide range of outcomes of interest for a given disaster scenario.
 These health outcomes may include, but are not limited to, the following areas: respiratory, cardiovascular, hematologic, dermatologic, neurologic, mental health, oncologic, reproductive, immunologic, hepatic and renal impacts.